 5. Over-Expectation Created by Market Promotion

-In recent years, handheld laser welding has sometimes been marketed as:
+In recent years, handheld laser welding has sometimes been marketed as:“A beginner can outperform a 10-year experienced welder.”

 This statement is partially true — but only under controlled conditions such as straight welds on thin sheet metal.